Get

 dog waiting for its owner at the door

-For a dog parent, going to work each morning and having to leave their beloved furry friend home alone can be a heart-wrenching experience.
-But for a dog suffering from separation anxiety, the absence of their owner can be truly agonizing.
+For a dog parent, going to work each morning and leaving their beloved furry friend home alone can be a heart-wrenching experience.
+However, for a dog suffering from separation anxiety, the absence of their owner can be truly agonizing.
 This often manifests in destructive behavior, excessive barking, and other signs of distress.
 Fortunately, with patience and the right strategies, you can help your dear furry friend overcome separation anxiety.
 Here are eight tips to guide you through the process.

 What Is Separation Anxiety in Dogs?